johnnywycliffe/Glittershard/Docs/Technical Manual.md

 ### Summoned
 Summoned creatures exist separate from the controlling entity.
 The summons have their own stats, but share the actions of their controller.

+### Vehicles
+Vehicles can be used to transport people and goods.

+A vehicle cannot go faster than it's max speed safely.
+If a vehicle is being pushed or pulled, it can only go as fast as the speed of the slowest push/puller - 1.

 ***Math***
 ----------